 How Scripture answers "Did Jude quote from the book of Enoch?"

-What Jude does do is he amplifies Enoch, the man.
+Jude did not quote the book of Enoch1, but rather attributes the quote to Enoch, a specific individual we know that lived before Noah2.
+What Jude does do is amplify Enoch, the man.
 We know he was righteous all his days2,3, but now we know he was also a prophet of God (or spokesman for God, or speaking God’s literal words).
-As so many other New Testament/inspired writers do, Jude applies and defines a prophet’s prophecy in the context of the New Testament gospel message.
+As many other New Testament/inspired writers do, Jude applies and defines a prophet’s prophecy in the context of the New Testament gospel message.
 A divine and inspired interpretation of a prophetic saying.
 In other words, no guesswork is required by us!

 The fact that this prophesy isn’t recorded elsewhere in Scripture isn’t relevant (or without precedent – John 7:38).
-But rather, just as a true prophet would speak, these words are completely consistent with other statements about God’s judgement on false teachers.
+But rather, just as a true prophet would speak, these words are completely consistent with other statements about God’s judgment on false teachers.

 Answer built on scripture-blocks below